rahul4732saini/fise/doc/query/syntax.md

 3. **SELECT[ PARAMETERS ]** or **DELETE[ PARAMETERS ]**:

-    - This segments includes the operations specifications.
+    - This segments includes the operation specifications.
 Users can choose between two different query operations: **Search** and **Delete**.

-    - **Additional parameters** can be specified within square brackets `[]` seperated by commas, to toggle operations between different file-types or file-modes, especially for data search operations.
-Refer to the **Types of Parameters** section below to know more about the different types of parameters available.
+    - **Additional parameters** can be specified to toggle between different file-types or file-modes, especially for data search operations.
+These can be defined within square brackets `[]` adjoining the name of the operation where each parameter is seperated by commas.
+Refer to the **Parameters Types** section below to know more about the different types of parameters available.

-    - **Types of Parameters**: The following are the different types of parameters which can be defined within the operation specifications:
+    - **Parameters Types**: The following are the different types of parameters which can be defined within the operation specifications:

         - **TYPE**: It is used to toggle between file, directory and data operation.
+The type can only be set to `data` for search operation and is not available for delete operations.
 To specify this parameter, use the following format: `TYPE (FILE|DIR|DATA)`.
-Eg: `TYPE DIR` sets the operation to work with files.
+Eg: `SELECT[TYPE DIR]` configures the operation to work with directories and `DELETE[TYPE FILE]` toggles the operation to work with files.

         - **MODE**: It is used to toggle between text and bytes filemode.
 It is only limited to data search operations.
 To specify this parameter, use the following format: `MODE (TEXT|BYTES)`.
-Eg: `MODE BYTES` sets the operation to work with bytes data.
+Eg: `SELECT[TYPE DATA, MODE BYTES]` toggles the operation to work with bytes data and `SELECT[TYPE DATA, MODE TEXT]` configures the operation to work with text data.

     - **NOTE**: By default, the `TYPE` parameter is set to `file` and the `MODE` is set to `text` for data search operation and do not require explicit mentionings.
+Users must also note that the `text` filemode can only read text files and will raise an error for bytes data.

     - Operation specifications examples with different parameters: